eriksencosta/percentage/lib/dokka.md

 [relativeChange][com.eriksencosta.percentage.Number.relativeChange] function:

     1 relativeChange 3 // 200%
-    3 relativeChange 1 // -66.666667%
+    3 relativeChange 1 // -66.67%

-The function also has overloaded versions to control the rounding strategy:
+The function also has overloaded versions to control the rounding strategy of the returned [Percentage][com.eriksencosta.percentage.Percentage] object:

-    // rounds using 2 decimal places
+    // rounds using 2 decimal places and with RoundingMode.HALF_UP
-    3.relativeChange(1, 2) // -67.00%
+    3.relativeChange(1, 2)

-    // rounds using 2 decimal places and away from zero (UP) 3.relativeChange(1, Rounding.to(2, RoundingMode.UP)) // -67.00%
+    // rounds using 2 decimal places and with RoundingMode.UP
+    3.relativeChange(1, Rounding.to(2, RoundingMode.UP))

 ### Calculate the base value of a number when it's a given Percentage